scoreur/wavGen/README.md

 wavGen
 ======

-wav file generating
+score to wavfile

 ##Usage:
-1. Compile the progam (with make);
-1. Save the wave score as `sine.txt`;
+ Compile the progam in Terminal (first navigating to the directory): mac/linux: g++ main.cpp -std=c++0x -o score2wav
+             ./score2wav
+             input the scorefile name: eg. score.txt
+             input the wavfile name: eg. wave.wav
+  win: g++ main.cpp -std=c++0x -o score2wav.exe
+       and similarly as above

-1. Run main.exe, the wave file  `sine.wav` will be generated.
+ then the wave file will be generated.

 ##Score structure:
-1. Two integers at the beginning, for wave duration and the number of scores;
+1. Three integers at the beginning, i)number of beats; ii)number of scores; iii)tempo in beat per minutes;
-1. Two integers for each score, for pitch and duration respectively.
+2. Two integers for each score, for pitch (440Hz as 0) and duration (in multiples of beats) respectively.

 ##Example:
 ```
-16 14
+16 14 108
 1 1
 1 1
 8 1